 - Vacation approval

-BCINC will review your processes to determine both the current and future states, and will guide your business to make the right decisions about timing and whether process automation or software for management systems will suit your business needs.
+BCINC will review your processes to determine both the current and future states, and will guide your business to make the right decisions about timing and whether process systematization or software for management systems will suit your business needs.
 Alternate solutions may then be proposed.